microsoft/atlas-design/README.md

 ## Development

 - Ensure [git](https://git-scm.com/) is installed.
-- Ensure that have downloaded and install a version of [NodeJS](https://nodejs.org/) that supports monorepos.
+- Ensure that have downloaded and installed a version of [NodeJS](https://nodejs.org/) that supports monorepos.
 It should be greater than or equal to version 15.7.0 with NPM at a greater version than 7.4.3.
 - Alternatively, you can install NPM with NVM: [mac](https://github.com/nvm-sh/nvm) | [windows](https://github.com/coreybutler/nvm-windows).
 - If contributing code, please read about using [changesets](https://github.com/atlassian/changesets) and [semantic versioning bump types](https://semver.org/).
 - Clone the repostory.